 The original NATO watch straps were created by Great Britain’s Ministry of Defence in the early 1970s and in 1973; they became part of the standard equipment available to British soldiers.
 They took their name not directly from the North Atlantic Treaty Organization but rather from the 13-digit stock number recognized by members of NATO (it is also referred to as the NATO Stock Number or NSN).
 The soldiers could requisition a strap by filling out a form known as G1098, which was usually shortened to G10.
 Thus, a member of the military who wore it did not call it a NATO strap but a G10.
 These first NATO straps were made of grey woven nylon, and their buckles and keepers were made of chromium-plated brass.
 One of their defining benefits was that the watch had a fixed pin ensuring that the strap would not break and cause the watch to be be lost.
 The great length of the strap made it possible to f it the strap comfortably around a uniform.

 I don’t know for sure which watch brand was the first one to use them officially, but I assume it was Tudor.
 The Tudor watches have straps that look very similar to original NATO straps, but they are fixed to the watch in a different way.
 If you want to change them, you’ll need to take out the spring bars, while with a true NATO strap you just thread the strap through the mounted spring bars.
 The Tudor Heritage Chrono Blue from Baselworld 2013, shown below, is an example.

 Now let’s have a look at 10 watches equipped with original (not replacement) NATO straps.

-Have I left out any watches introduced this year or last with a NATO strap?
+Have I left out any watches introduced recently with a NATO strap?
 I’m sure I have.
 Please let me know any of your favorites that are not listed.
 (To view a video demonstrating how Tudor makes its fabric straps, and to see other examples of the watch models above, check out the original post on Watch-Insider.com.)